South Carolina Alcohol Beverage License Attorneys

 - Failure to timely renew an SC ABL;

 - Issuance of a dishonored check;

 - Serving underage patrons at your premises;

 - Staying open after hours or beyond permitted law, you must check your local code for additional requirements;

 - Improper payment of excise tax, or

 - An appeal of the revocation of your SC ABL License,

-The best liquor lawyers agree that whether you are applying for an on-premises South Carolina retail liquor license, or a South Carolina on-premises liquor by the drink license, or even seeking a Sunday liquor license, it is crucial to understand that the process is anything but simple.
+The best SC liquor license lawyers agree that whether you are applying for an on-premises South Carolina liquor license, or a South Carolina on-premises liquor liquor by the drink license, or even seeking a Sunday liquor license, it is crucial to understand that the process is anything but simple.
 What you may assume to be a simple automated process to obtain a South Carolina license to sell alcoholic liquors is complicated by forms, complex regulations, and administrative law court rulings.
 Numerous South Carolina alcohol and beverage license applications have been initially denied and must be appealed.

 - Proximity to a church, school or playground;